Updated: August 15, 2022

-With more than a mile of coastline backed by low rolling dunes and wild salt marshes, South Cape Beach offers something to love for everyone - year round.
+With more than a mile of coastline backed by low rolling dunes and wild salt marshes, South Cape Beach offers something to love for everyone - all year round.

-May through October finds fishermen (fisherwomen and fisherkids, too!), with surf rods in hand - testing their skills against the big Striped Bass and feisty Bluefish that regularly cruise just offshore in search of their next meal.
+May through October finds fishermen (fisherwomen and fisherkids, too!), with surf rods in hand, testing their skills against the big Striped Bass and feisty Bluefish that regularly cruise just offshore in search of their next meal.

 And all year long, nature lovers find South Cape the perfect place for an invigorating beach walk, or more peaceful endeavors like birdwatching and exploring the nature trails in the adjoining Waquoit Bay National Estuarine Research Reserve.